FriendsOfSymfony/FOSRestBundle/Resources/doc/param_fetcher_listener.rst

          * @RequestParam(name="simpleEmail", requirements=@Constraints\Email)
          * @RequestParam(name="complexEmail", requirements={@Constraints\Email, @Constraints\NotEqualTo("joe@example.org")})
          * You can use one or multiple Symfony Validator constraints for more complex requirements checking.
 The first
-         * example above checks for a correctly formatted e-mail adress.
+         * example above checks for a correctly formatted e-mail address.
 The second example also ensures that it does not
          * matches some default example value.
          *
          * @RequestParam(name="search", requirements="[a-z]+", description="search")